-As a leading community sector agency we believe we have a responsibility to implement and practice inclusion.
+As a leading community sector agency, with over 8000 staff, we believe we have a responsibility to implement and practice inclusion.
 Creating a culture that is welcoming and supportive of employees of all abilities not only harnesses diversity of experience and perspective, but also provides greater insight into the needs of the people trusting us to provide their disability services.
 This in turn helps us offer relevant services informed by the people we support.